next-mad-hatter/rstsp/README.md

    ```
    ./report/build.sh
    ```
-   , which requires a sufficiently modern (featuring e.g. lualatex) LaTeX distribution as well as ghostscript.
+   , which requires a sufficiently modern
+   LaTeX distribution as well as ghostscript.

 ### Packaging